serl/syncthing-quick-status/README.md

 ## Dependencies

-* bash 4
+* bash 4+
 * `curl`
 * `jq`
+* works on Linux as well as on MacOS

 ## Env variables

 * `SYNCTHING_API_KEY`.
 * `SYNCTHING_CONFIG_FILE`, the place where it'll look for the api key if not given in the variable above.
-Defaults to `$HOME/.config/syncthing/config.xml`.
+Defaults to `$HOME/.config/syncthing/config.xml` on Linux and `$HOME/Library/Application Support/Syncthing/config.xml` on MacOS.
 * `SYNCTHING_ADDRESS`, defaults to `localhost:8384`.

 ## Arguments

-* `-v`: verbose, show devices/folder ids and a selection of latest log messages.
+* `-v`: verbose, show devices/folder ids and a selection of latest log messages (which is specially helpful for more details about "out of sync" folders).